dax8it/ATJIUJITSU-REAL-NEW/content/blog/mommy-and-me-kickboxing-jiu-jitsu-class.md

 tags:
   - Blog
 ---
 ## We'd like to thank all the Mommy's who joined us for the Mommy and Me Jiu-Jitsu and Kickboxing class!
 This was a class to give thanks to the mommy's for all the effort and hard work you do for your child/children.
 We hope you all enjoyed the chance to work with your little one as your helper and also got a good workout in!
 You were able to see a glimpse of what it is your child learns and does in class.
 There were plenty of beautiful bonding moments which was a pleasure to see.
-We were able to catch a few on camera, check them out below and once again we wish all the Mommy's and Mother figures a very happy mothers day!
+We were able to catch a few on camera, check them out below and once again we wish all the Mommy's and Mommy figures a very happy mothers day!

 - - -